Overview for West Coast and Mountains of Crete

 When to Go

 This trip is available between May and October.
+Best month to visit are May, early June, late September and October.

 The flexibility of self-guided holidays means that there are no fixed dates and you can start your trip on any date in the season – so please indicate desired beginning date when booking